 How are they used?

-You probably already know how to dole out dashes of cocktail bitters when they are required.
-A few recipes have been created that use them in larger proportions, but it's usually the potable bitters that are consumed in greater quantities.
-Argentinians drink Fernet-Branca with Coke, though my wife drinks Fernet neat (to settle her stomach).
-You can find Campari as a primary ingredient in the Americano and the Negroni, but for the most part, potable bitters work best as modifiers.
+You probably already know how to dole out dashes of cocktail bitters when they are required which is pretty often.
+Only a few recipes have been created that use them in larger proportions, but it’s the potable bitters that are consumed in greater quantities.
+Argentinians drink Fernet-Branca with Coke, though we have been known to pour Fernet neat, sometimes just to settle an uneasy stomach.
+You will find Campari as a primary ingredient in the Americano and the Negroni, but for the most part, potable bitters work best as modifiers.
 Some have appeared in classic recipes, but most Amari have yet to enjoy widespread distribution.
 Many are only just beginning to find their place in cocktail recipes.
 The best way to explore this yourself is to focus on something you already enjoy and try substituting ingredients.
 Start with a Campari cocktail, for instance, and try it with Aperol, or Cynar.
 You could also explore recipes that use any liqueur to invent variations using an Amaro instead.
-I like Jamie Boudreau's ratio suggestion about vermouth cocktails.
+I like Jamie Boudreau’s ratio suggestion about vermouth cocktails.
 Take 1.5 oz of any spirit, .75 oz of vermouth, and .25 oz of liqueur or Amaro.
 The possibilities are endless.

 If you go out, you can also watch for bitter ingredients on better bar menus.
 Or, if you know your bartender is capable, tell them what you are looking for.
 Give them a chance to impress you.
 Call out an Amaro that you see on the shelf or ask for a sample.
 Friendly patrons that acknowledge skill and creativity are often rewarded with interest, attention and some of the best improvised cocktails served.
 Don’t be afraid to ask questions, but be considerate: if the bar is screaming with orders five people deep, it’s not the time for unusual requests.